CryptoExperts/IronMask/src/getting_started_dev.md

 Finally, instead of representing those dependency by a list of indices, we represent them using an array of 0 and 1: 0 at index i means "no dependency on the i-th variable", while 1 indicates a dependency on the i-th variable.
-One exception to this rule: a single index is used for each input, where the bits set indicate on which share of the corresponding input the element depends.
+In IronMask and IronMAsk+, there is one exception to this rule: a single index is used for each input, where the bits set indicate on which share of the corresponding input the element depends.
 The dependency list above thus is (that's the real one this time):

 ```
     [ [1, 0, 0],